 We listed below every entrepreneur and business who has appeared on Shark Tank Season 9 Episode 14.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
 If you don’t see a business on this list, they were not actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.

 List with all the appearances in season 9 episode 14:

 - Frywall – Splatter Guard For Frying Pans

 Shark Tank Air Date: 01/07/18 – Season 9 – Episode 14

 |$100,000 for 10%||$100,000 for 10%||Lori Greiner|

 Entrepreneurs: Yair Reiner

-Frywall is made of BPA-free, FDA-compliant silicone that can withstand heat up to 450°F. It’s also dishwasher safe, and easy to rolls up and store in its pint-sized sleeve.
+FDA-compliant silicone is used to made Frywall, BPA-free, that can withstand heat up to 450°F. It’s also dishwasher safe, and easy to rolls up and store in its pint-sized sleeve.

 |$800,000 for 8%||NO DEAL||NO SHARK|